JasonYeMSFT/MicrosoftIdentityCredentialHangRepro/Readme.md

-# Steps to reproduce the hanging issue when acquiring MicrosoftIdentityTokenCredential via Dependency Injection
+# Steps to reproduce the hanging issue

 ## Problem